VictorPaulArony/Realtime-Exchange/main-service/README.md

 ### 1. Database Setup

+Choose one of the following methods to set up the database:

+#### Method A: Using System PostgreSQL (requires sudo)

-1. Start PostgreSQL service (if not already running):
+1. Start PostgreSQL service:
 ```bash
 sudo service postgresql start
 # or